Skip to content

 RegExp Engines

-TextMate grammars is based on regular expressions to match tokens.
+TextMate grammars are based on regular expressions to match tokens.
 Usually, we use Oniguruma (a regular expression engine written in C) to parse the grammar.
 To make it work in JavaScript, we compile Oniguruma to WebAssembly to run in the browser or Node.js.

 Since v1.15, we expose the ability to for users to switch the RegExp engine and provide custom implementations.